 I'm currently CTO at PinPoint Data Science, where we are developing a test for triaging patients with suspected cancer.
 Prior to that I completed a PhD at the University of Warwick's Statistics department, working on Bayesian machine learning techniques for early cancer detection, and before that I worked for BAE Systems developing data analysis software for the UK government."I'm a data analysis software developer" isn't normally a great conversational gambit, so I tell people I'm not allowed to talk about it to sex it up a bit.
 Not that "I'm not allowed to talk about it" is much better fodder for conversation, but at least I sound like Q from James Bond (which is absolutely what that job was like, in case you were wondering).

 If you're interested in machine learning and programming check out my list of talks, some of which even have slide decks.
-If you're interested in looking at some R code, check out my GitHub repos.
+If you're interested in looking at some R or Python code, check out my GitHub repos.

 I used to teach Maths for Data Analysis and was a teaching assistant for Computer Programming in the Midlands Integrative Biosciences Training Partnership (MIBTP) Masters programme.
 I also ran tutorials in ST202 Stochastic Processes and ST104 Statistical Laboratory 1 in the Statistics department.